foopod/gbaGamejam2021/README.md

 + Think about other mechanics that could be fun
 + How to draw bouncing yarn balls?
 + Maybe limit dash to once every 2 seconds or something, because right now you can basically fly
++ Add .gba builds to each tag/release so we have a playable demo at the end of each day lol

 ## Day 18-20